This homemade redcurrant jelly is deliciously sweet with just a hint of tart and bitter. Perfect eaten as a sweet or savoury condiment.

 - Rinse the redcurrants and pick them off the stems.
 Place them in a medium-sized saucepan with 200g (1 cup) of the sugar.

-- Add the lemon juice and bring to a rolling boil.
-Stir to mix and to break the fruit down.
-Leave to boil for 1 whole minute.
+- Add the water and lemon juice and bring to a rolling boil.
+Stir to mix and to break the fruit down, if you like.

 - Drop a tiny amount of the jam on your cold saucer (take it out of the freezer).
 Leave it untouched for a minute.
 Then gently nudge the jam.
 If it resists and looks jelly like, your redcurrant jam is done.
 If not, keep your jam on the stove and check again after 1 minute until you are happy.
 Return the saucer to the freezer for the next try.